 I also wanted to have a Comic Book Convention in this story, so Connor goes to Cosmic Smash, where he has a chance to meet some cool cartoonists, and support his new friend in a Cosplay competition.
 Now the character Vinh was inspired by a friend, who is a mad cosplayer.
 I interviewed him about what it takes to be a cosplayer (it’s more than just wearing the costume, making it is just as important).

-I’d imagine that Connor would freak if he met cool cartoonists like the talented Jules Faber (who illustrated the WeirDo books).
+I’d imagine that Connor would freak if he met cool cartoonists like the talented Jules Faber (who illustrates the WeirDo books as well as own series, Crack Up).

 You have a ‘super’ theme happening in this story.
 Why did you name your sequel Super Con-nerd?